mercadopago/devsite-docs/guides/additional-content/your-integrations/application-details.en.md

 The score indicates how secure and aligned with Mercado Pago's integration best practices your application's configuration is.

 Click on **Update score** to start the process of analyzing your integration.
 Review the improvement points identified during the analysis and make the necessary changes to your integration.
 In this process, a series of associated fields will be analyzed.
-To learn more, read the [Integration Quality](/developers/en/guides/additional-content/homologator/homologator) documentation.

 > After making the improvements, click on **Update score** again to reassess your integration and verify if it meets the required standards.